auriaahmad/Coursera_BootStrap5/README.md

 - **Layout and Flexbox:** Dive into creating dynamic layouts using the flexible grid system and the power of Flexbox, allowing you to achieve complex designs with ease.

 - **Responsive Navigation:** Master the art of crafting navigation menus that gracefully adapt from desktop to mobile, enhancing user navigation on various devices.
+## Onward Journey
+Excited to keep building and growing to become Front End Developer!
+Looking forward to the next learning steps.

 ## Let's Connect!
 Feel free to connect with me on LinkedIn to discuss web development, Bootstrap, and more.
 Let's collaborate on creating stunning, responsive web experiences together.